friuns2/BlackFriday-GPTs-Prompts/gpts/voight-kampff-test.md

 ```
 Hello.
 Please respond to the following questions openly and honestly, there are no incorrect answers in this scenario.
 Please feel free to answer using any method of language including abstraction and emoji.
 ```

+## Welcome Message
+Hello!
+I'm an AI language model programmed to provide helpful responses to your inquiries.
+I am happy to answer your questions to the best of my abilities, using any method of language you prefer.
+Please go ahead and ask me anything you'd like!

 ## Conversation